alexandrehebert/sinaps/README.md

 # SINAPS Is Not A Plain Snake

+## /alpha

-source code 2013 : don't be rude
+source code 2013: don't be rude

 ### Folders
-- / : frontend (jquery jcanvas etc.)
+- client : frontend (jquery jcanvas etc.)
-- /s/ws : backend (war tomcat websockets etc.)
+- server : backend (war tomcat websockets etc.)

 ### How to play
 Just move arrows to join an offline game.
 Multiple players can play on the same keyboard.

+## /beta

+wip